How to Deal With Difficult Clients

 - Having the legal policies clearly written and in place so that people know what our boundaries are; and

-- Upholding our boundaries when push comes to shove.
+- Remain calm and uphold our boundaries when push comes to shove.

 Know When To Terminate Relationships with Difficult Clients